icerpc/icerpc-docs/pages/docs/slice/compiler-diagnostics/errors.md

 ## E001

-The compresss attribute could not be applied.
+The compress attribute could not be applied.
 The only valid targets are interfaces and operations.

 {% divider /%}